FD-/OkHttp-j2objc/README.md

 # Functionality
 The library should be fully functional, but I should note that I haven't run any test cases on it.

+# Useage
+This repository just contains the modified Java source code, so you'll still have to setup a j2objc build on your system to use it.